 d.
 And the sound of your stringed instruments: Before his fall, Satan was associated with music in heaven.
 Ezekiel 28:13 says of Satan before his fall, the workmanship of your timbrels and pipes was prepared for you on the day you were created.
 Apparently, the musical career of Satan did not end with his fall, because the sound of his stringed instruments is only brought down when he is imprisoned in hell.

 4. (12-15) The fall of Lucifer.

 a.
-How you are fallen from heaven, O Lucifer, son of the morning!
-Here, the prophet identifies the king of Babylon as Lucifer, son of the morning.
+How you are fallen from heaven, O Lucifer, son of the morning: Here, the prophet identified the king of Babylon as Lucifer, son of the morning.
 Some debate if Lucifer is a name or a title; the word means morning star or day star, referring to a brightly shining object in the heavens.
 Whether it is a title or a name makes little difference; this once brightly shining king of Babylon is now fallen from heaven.

 i.
 Satan fell from glorified to profane (Ezekiel 28:14-16).
 This is what Jesus spoke of in Luke 10:18 when He says He saw Satan fall like lightning from heaven.
 This is the only fall of Satan that has already happened.

 ii.
 Satan will fall from having access to heaven (Job 1:12, 1 Kings 22:21, Zechariah 3:1) to restriction on the earth (Revelation 12:9).